AmritaMalik/AmritaMalik/README.md

 ### 6. Stats services — why some cards were broken
 - `github-readme-stats.vercel.app` (the public shared instance) has had repeated outages and rate-limit downtime; its own maintainers now point people to the actively-maintained fork, **GitHub Stats Extended** (`github-stats-extended.vercel.app`), which this README now uses for both the stats card and top languages card.
 - `github-readme-streak-stats.herokuapp.com` is a dead link — Heroku shut down its free tier in November 2022, so any `.herokuapp.com` widget URL from an older template will never load.
 This README now uses the current official domain, `streak-stats.demolab.com`.
+- `github-profile-trophy.vercel.app` (the default shared instance) was confirmed down when tested, so this README now points to `github-profile-trophy-winning.vercel.app` — a community-hosted mirror the project's own maintainer lists specifically for load-balancing when the main instance is overloaded.
+If that one ever goes down too, other listed mirrors are `github-profile-trophy-liard-delta.vercel.app`, `github-profile-trophy-fork-two.vercel.app`, and `github-profile-trophy-kannan.vercel.app` — just swap the domain, keep the same query string.
-- `github-profile-trophy.vercel.app` and `github-readme-activity-graph.vercel.app` are free hosted services that can occasionally be rate-limited under load; this is usually temporary and clears on its own.
-Self-hosting either is the long-term fix if it keeps happening.
+- `github-readme-activity-graph.vercel.app` is a free hosted service that can occasionally be rate-limited under load; this is usually temporary and clears on its own.

 ### 7. Repo links
 The SignBridge AI repo link and the "repo names" note in Featured Projects are placeholders — swap in your actual repo URLs once they exist so the buttons don't 404.